CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

     >**Note:** You should receive a message *not authorized to perform this operation*.
 You are not connecting from the virtual network.
 It may take a couple of minutes for this to take effect.

      ![image](../media/10-10-lab7-45.png)

+### Review

+In this lab, you have completed:
+- Created and configured a storage account.
+- Created and configured secure blob storage.
+- Created and configured secure Azure file storage.

 ## Key takeaways